tflynn615/Tweet_Stock_Analysis/README.md

 ## Purpose

-The purpose of this project is to analyze the correlation, if any, that engagement/activity of a stock's ticker on Twitter has on it's change from opening to closing price.
+The purpose of this project is to analyze the correlation, if any, that engagement/activity of a stock's ticker on Twitter has on it's selling activity on the NASDAQ.
+The question that we'd like to answer is: can we predict how much a stock will sell based on how it's trending on social media?

 ## Technology